 Researchers should focus on research, not tooling.
 We try to meet researchers where they're at by providing multiple ways to work with Blackfish, including a Python API, a command-line tool (CLI), and a browser-based user interface (UI).

-Don't want to install a Python package?
+Don't want to install anything?
 Ask your HPC admins to install Blackfish OnDemand!

 2. It's transparent 🧐